 If your website is hosted on WordPress, you may be using one of a handful of common form plugins to power your contact forms.
 But are they any good at keeping bad data out of your system and protecting your email marketing campaigns?

-In this article, we'll compare the most popular plugins based on their out-of-the-box email verification capability and ability to integrate with other solutions.
+In this article, we'll compare the most popular plugins based on their out-of-the-box email verification capability and ability to integrate with other email verification services.

 What are the most popular contact form plugins, and how do they work?